-The Saskatchewan contingent includes one official, two support staff, three coaches and six athletes with ties to the province.
+The Saskatchewan contingent includes one official, two support staff, three coaches and seven athletes with ties to the province.

 Pike Lake’s Rylan Wiens, who will compete in the 10-metre platform diving event, headlines the group.
 The 19-year-old becomes the province’s first-born and raised male Olympic diving athlete to train solely in Saskatchewan.
 Wiens has twice been named the Male Youth Athlete of the Year at the Saskatchewan Sport Awards and has received Sask Lotteries Future Best funding four times in his career.

-Other athletes include softball outfielder Jenny Gilbert, pole vaulter Anicka Newell, swimmer Cole Pratt, boxer Tammara Thibeault and alternate for the artistic swim team Kenzie Priddell.
+Other athletes include softball outfielder Jenny Gilbert, pole vaulter Anicka Newell, swimmers Cole Pratt and Kelsey Wog, boxer Tammara Thibeault and alternate for the artistic swim team Kenzie Priddell.